pottekkat/personal-website/content/now.md

 I recently left my job to pursue my more amateur interests.
 It's still novel, so I don't really know how to put labels on the things that I do now (or whether I should).

 But previously, I worked on open source projects in the cloud native space.
-I have traveled a lot to speak at conferences and meet our customers.
+I have traveled a lot to speak at conferences and meet customers.

 ## Blog and Newsletter